How to sell a car

 By Adrian Porter

-Get the best price for your car with our guide to selling.
-We explain part exchange, classified ads, auctions and car-buying services.
+Our top tips on getting the best price for your car.
+Plus we explain part exchange, classified ads, auctions and car-buying services.

 In most cases you’ll want to maximise your return on the car because you’ll be using the money to help buy its replacement, but you may simply want to get shot of it as quickly and conveniently as possible.